AdamGetbags/yahooFuturesData/README.md

 # yahooFuturesData
-Get historical futures price data with YahooFin
+Fast and Free  historical futures price data from yahoo finance with YahooFin